 YouTube History-Consider whether you should turn on/off YouTube for your users.
+For K-12 users, search history is off by default.
 From the Admin console, go to Apps > Additional Google services > YouTube.
-Once you turn on YouTube in the Admin console, your users have options to turn YouTube History on or off individually in the Activity controls page.
+For Higher Education domains, once you turn on YouTube in the Admin console, your users have options to turn YouTube History on or off individually in the Activity controls page.
 Any videos they watch while history is off won't show in their history.
 The history also won't be used to improve their recommendations.
 For user instructions, see View, clear, or pause watch history.